abb997/dijkstra-with-sql/README.md

 This is an attempt to test ability of relational databases to solve graph traversing problems in PL/pgSQL.
 Procedures could be easily adapted to any SQL server with recursive SQL support.

-Test data could be found here https://github.com/weinberger/nosql-tests
+Original test code could be found here https://github.com/weinberger/nosql-tests and test data here https://s3.amazonaws.com/nosql-sample-data/postgresql-9.4.4.tar.bz2

 Files:

 db.sql                  - database structure, types, etc

-dijkstra-recursive.sql  - SQL implementation, it is not not Dijkstra algorithm dijkstra.sql            - PL/pgSQL implentation of Dijkstra Shortest Path algorithm test.sql                - test script
+dijkstra-recursive.sql  - SQL implementation, it is not not Dijkstra algorithm

+dijkstra.sql            - PL/pgSQL implentation of Dijkstra Shortest Path algorithm

+test.sql                - test script